AhmadTchnology/attendance-system-nfc-reader/README.md

             └───GB
 ```

 This structure organizes student data by Stage (year), Study type (Morning/Evening), and Group (GA/GB).
-The application uses this organization to manage and filter attendance records.
+The application uses this organization to manage and filter attendance records , You can change the structure as you want.

 ## Database Schema